sirkevinwang/westtownresort/README.md

 The latest version of Westtown Resort was made open-source on May 11, 2018 under the Apache License 2.0.

 ## Contribution Guidelines
 If you have improvements to Westtown Resort, send us your pull requests!
 Westtown Resort team members will be assigned to review your pull requests.
-Once the pull requests are approved and pass continuous integration checks, we will merge the pull requests.
+Once the pull requests are approved, we will merge the pull requests.
 We use GitHub issues for tracking requests and bugs.

 ## Original Contributors
 * Tom Barnett